Keurig vs French press (Which’s the best Coffee maker)

 Brewing Coffee in a Keurig

 Keurig is a top-notch single-serve drip coffee maker brand known for its convenience.
-Insert the pod, push the button, and your fresh and hot coffee is ready in minutes.
+Insert the pod, push the button, and your fresh and hot coffee will be ready in minutes.
 How simple it is!

 The brewing principle of Keurig is more or less the same as the Drip coffee machine.
 So, if you love plain and smooth coffees from a drip machine and want a convenient version then definitely Keurig is for you.